davidshumway/cs412/data.md

 Each zip file contains one .sid image(?) file.

-There is a 15 gb download limit (daily?) on box.com.
+There is a 15 gb download limit (daily? hourly? per download? per IP?) on box.com.

 MrSID is a compression scheme created by LizardTech.
 More information on MrSID is available via LizardTech paper or Wikipedia: